Bjurt construction notes

 Fabricating the cable during initial assembly is tricky.
 Fortunately, you only need to do it once.
 This is not what we did, but it is what I’d recommend: Prepare one end of the cable.
 Go through the above steps and attach the roof poles to the walls without the canopy.
 Measure the perimeter.
 Work quickly: the tops of the walls are being pushed out by the roof poles, and for this reason, it may make more sense to measure around the base.
 Detach four roof poles from the walls at N-S-E-W so that they support the roof from the ground and take pressure off the walls.
 Prepare the other end of the cable.
 Using a turnbuckle gives you some margin for error, but don’t rely on that, and don’t forget to account for the length of the turnbuckle when finishing the cable.
 Attach the cable to the walls, with the turnbuckle loosened up to create slack.
 Re-attach the four roof poles and tighten the turnbuckle to confirm fit.
 For a cable, we initially used a 3/32″ stainless cable rated to 1200 lb, but my worst-case calculations were that up to 1700 lb of wind force could be exerted on the canopy, so I wound up getting a 1/4″ cable rated to 7000 lb.
 In hindsight, this is probably overkill, since something else would probably fail before the smaller cable would anyhow, but I don’t mind the added security.
 The turnbuckle also needs to have a high load rating.
 I found one at McMaster Carr.

-One Response to “Bjurt construction notes”
+1 thought on “Bjurt construction notes”